Get gig alerts, new releases, and other news.

 In any case, good luck seeking balance, my friends.
 It’s a lifelong journey!

-Properly Nourished
+Properly Nourished by Michelle Cowan

 It amazes me when, after frittering about for many hours, engaging in my interests or accomplishing necessary tasks, I sit down, become still, and feel a wave of sadness or fear.
 Did those feelings just appear, or was I blocking them with my activity?
 At that point, I begin to decipher exactly why I feel that sad or fearful.